Lincoln Elementary Safe Routes to School

-Lincoln Elementary School was established in 1930 and is located at the intersection of Perry Street and S. 6th Street.
+Lincoln Elementary School was established in 1930 and is located at the intersection of Perry Street and South Sixth Street.
 There are several locations where no sidewalks are present within a half mile of the school.
 Zones of missing sidewalks surrounding schools were prioritized in the City’s 2015 Long Range Sidewalk and ADA Transition Plan.
 Lincoln Elementary School zone is now the highest priority zone.
-Additionally, the 2016 Bicycle & Pedestrian Master Plan acknowledged and built on the 2015 Long Range Sidewalk and ADA Transition Plan by identifying the need for pedestrian and bicycle safety improvements along Perry, and recommended future traffic calming measures.
-The City of Saint Charles was awarded federal FAST Act Transportation Alternative Program Set-Aside matching funds in 2017.
+Additionally, the 2016 Bicycle & Pedestrian Master Plan acknowledged and built on the 2015 Long Range Sidewalk and Americans with Disabilities Act (ADA) Transition Plan by identifying the need for pedestrian and bicycle safety improvements along Perry, and recommended future traffic calming measures.
+The City of Saint Charles was awarded federal Fixing America’s Surface Transportation Act (FAST) matching funds in 2017.

-The selected design consultant will be responsible for designing approximately 3,500 linear feet of new sidewalk along Perry Street and surrounding streets in addition to determining repairs to existing sidewalks to meet PROWAG standards.
+The selected design consultant will be responsible for designing approximately 3,500 linear feet of new sidewalk along Perry Street and surrounding streets in addition to determining repairs to existing sidewalks to meet Public Right of Way Accessibility Guidelines (PROWAG) standards.
 In total, this project will install or repair approximately 4500 linear feet of sidewalk.
-Where practical, new sidewalks should be designed at 6' width (sidewalk will be constructed at a minimum width of 5' in constrained areas).
-New ADA accessible ramps and crosswalk striping will be designed at street intersections.
+Where practical, new sidewalks should be designed at six foot wide (sidewalk will be constructed at a minimum width of 5 feet in constrained areas).
+New Americans with Disabilities Act (ADA) accessible ramps and crosswalk striping will be designed at street intersections.
 New sidewalk locations are depicted in yellow and repair sections in orange on the attached project location map.
-The selected design consultant will be responsible for survey, retaining wall design, and assisting with MoDOT LPA coordination & compliance.
+The selected design consultant will be responsible for survey, retaining wall design, and assisting with Missouri Department of Transportation (MoDOT)Local Public Agency (LPA) coordination & compliance.